goldfirere/units/README.md

  -  __`Data.Metrology.Internal`__

     This module contains mostly-internal definitions that may appear in GHC's error messages.
 Users will generally not need to use these definitions in their code.
-    However, by exporting this module from within `Data.Metrology`, we can reduce the module-prefix clutter in error messages.
+However, by exporting this module from within `Data.Metrology.Poly`, we can reduce the module-prefix clutter in error messages.

  -  __`Data.Metrology.Unsafe`__